French Bulldog Dachshund Mix: France and Germany United

 This mixed breed is not complicated when it comes to activity requirements.
 While Dachshunds are quite active, the Frenchie genes mellow out this trait.
 Still, you will have to provide your pooch with enough exercise to stay in shape.

-Speaking of activities, try to include the following into your daily routine:
+Speaking of activities, try to include the following in your daily routine:

 - Walking